typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 }
 ```

 That's pretty much it!
-We managed to abstract over the type return by `findAll` by adding an extra parameter to our algebra.
+We managed to abstract over the return type of `findAll` by just adding an extra parameter to our algebra.

 ### Source of inspiration